Patrik356b/PickupSystem/README.md

 # PickupSystem
 Load pickups for sa-mp - vehicle nos/repair &amp; teleporting

-Warning: Pickups can npt currently be created using this script, it only loads them.
+Warning: Pickups can not currently be created using this script, it only loads them.

 Requirements: